What is an M&A Deal Structure?

 - Legal or financial liabilities may accompany a stock purchase acquisition.

-- Uncooperative shareholders may also be a problem.
+- Uncooperative minority shareholders may also be a problem.

 Though the term “merger” is commonly used interchangeably with “acquisition,” in a strict sense, a merger is the result of an agreement between two separate business entities to come together as one new entity.
-When a merger involves a “buyer” and a “seller,” it becomes an acquisition, and an acquisition does not necessarily lead to a new entity since the buyer still retains the right to keep the firm’s name and its other attributes.
-A merger is not very complicated since all liabilities, assets, etc. become that of the new entity.
+A merger is typically less complicated than an acquisition because all liabilities, assets, etc. become that of the new entity.

 In structuring a deal, the advantages and disadvantages must be considered along with other influencing factors to reach a conclusion on which method to adopt.